Adopted by the Library Board of Trustees on July 21, 2020.

 - Consumption of food and beverages outside of designated areas.
 Consumption of snack food and beverages in lidded containers are allowed in all areas of the library except at computers, and only lidded beverages are permitted in the Quiet Study rooms.
 All other food must be consumed in the café area.
 It is expected that customers will dispose of litter and debris in trash containers and leave table tops and chairs clean.

-- Disruptive use of electronic equipment, including cell phones.
+- Disruptive use of electronic equipment, including cell phones, such as speaking loudly or playing audio equipment so that others can hear it.

-- Use of tobacco products, vaping and lighting devices.
+- Use of tobacco or marijuana products, vaping and lighting devices

-- Mutilating library materials, engaging in vandalism, or attempted theft of library property.
+- Mutilating library materials, engaging in vandalism, or attempted theft of library, staff or patron property.

 - Engaging in any activity not in compliance with the library's Internet Acceptable Use Policy, including attempting to hack into, damage, attack, or otherwise exploit library computer hardware and software.

 - Carrying a weapon or anything that can be reasonably construed as a weapon, unless authorized by law.
-Any patron authorized to carry a weapon must notify the staff.
+Any patron, other than law enforcement personnel, authorized to carry a weapon, who enters the library carrying a concealed weapon, must notify the staff.

-- Possession, distribution, or use of controlled substances or alcohol; no one under the influence of alcohol or such drugs will be permitted into the library.
+- Possession, distribution, or use of controlled substances, including marijuana/cannabis or alcohol; no one under the influence of alcohol or such drugs will be permitted into the library.

 - Engaging in sexual activity, contact, or any act of lewdness or exposure.

-- Engaging in any activity that is deliberately offensive or creates an intimidating or hostile environment for library staff and customers, including bullying and cyberbullying.
+- Engaging in any activity that is objectively offensive or creates an intimidating or hostile environment for library staff and patrons, including bullying and cyberbullying.

-- Verbally, physically or sexually harassing or assaulting library customers or staff.
+- Verbally, physically or sexually harassing or assaulting library patrons or staff.

-- Failing, as the guardian, to safeguard a youth: see "Children and Their Guardians at the Library" below.
+- Failing, as the parent or guardian, to safeguard a youth, or leaving children or adults who are in need of supervision unattended: see policy on "Children and Their Guardians at the Library."

 - Engaging in any illegal activity not otherwise listed.